andruhon/super-custom-keycaps/README.md

 Once new svg is added to `/svg` directory the `node measure-svg.js` has to be executed.

 ## Printing

+When loading 3mf or stl file the slicer is likely to ask you `The object from file keycaps.3mf is too small, and may be in meters or inches.
+Do you want to scale to millimeters?` Answer **No**.
+The file is already in milimeters.
+It's just keycaps relatevly small.

+The next question is
+`This file contains several objects positioned at multiple heights.
+Instead of considering them as multiple objects, should the file be loaded as a single object having multiple parts?`
+Answer **Yes**.
+We don't want letters to end up separately from keycaps.

+Go to `Objects`.
+The object should have five parts.
+Allocate colours to parts to your liking.

 - You need 0.2 mm nozzle to print these keycaps.
 - Layer height 0.1 mm